Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     - permanently delete

 **S3 Encryption**:
-- In Transit: You can upload/download your data to S3 via SSL Encrypted end points and S3 can automatically encrypt your data at rest.
+- In Transit:
+    You can upload/download your data to S3 via SSL Encrypted end points and S3 can automatically encrypt your data at rest.
 - At Rest:
-    - Server side encryption
+    - Server side encryption(SSE)
-    - S3 managed keys- SSE-S3
+     1) S3 managed keys- SSE-S3
-    - AWS KEy Management service, managed keys SSE-KMS
+     2) AWS Key Management service, managed keys SSE-KMS
-    - Server side encryption with customer provided keys- SSE-C
+     3) Server Side Encryption with Customer provided keys- SSE-C
-    - Client Side Encryption
+    - Client Side Encryption: you encrypt data on client side

 **S3 Security**:
 - All buckets are PRIVATE by default.
 That means, if you were to type in the buckets publicly accessible URL address,